nickjuntilla/truffle-petshop-tutorial-complete/README.md

  6. Install MetaMask - https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en

- 7. Connect to your local blockchain server - http://127.0.0.1:9545/
+ 7. In metamask, top left corner, Connect to your local blockchain server - http://127.0.0.1:9545/

- 8. Import one of your private keys from your truffle develop console
+ 8. Get one of generated private keys from truffle develop.
+Use switch accounts on metamasm and add the private key from the truffle develop console.

 **NOTE**: This box is not a complete dapp, but the starting point for the [Pet Shop tutorial](http://truffleframework.com/tutorials/pet-shop).
 You'll need to complete that for this to function.